rayyan35p/tp/docs/UserGuide.md

 Format `assignT pr/PROJECT_INDEX t/TASK_INDEX em/EMPLOYEE_INDEX`

+* In this version of TaskHub, only a single employee can be assigned to a task at a time.
+* Assigning a task that has already been assigned to another employee will overwrite that employee.
 * The project index refers to the index number shown in the displayed projects list.
 * The task index refers to the index number shown in the last list of the above specified project.
 * The employee index refers to the index number of the employee **in the project list**.